Transport for NSW draws on the expertise of Aboriginal teams to deliver safety programs to Aboriginal communities across the state.

-We raise awareness in Aboriginal community controlled health services about the safety benefits of correctly fitting and using child car seats.
-The program also increases the number of staff at Aboriginal community controlled health services and carers that are able to correctly fit child car seats.
+We raise awareness in Aboriginal community health services about the safety benefits of correctly fitting and using child car seats.
+The program also increases the number of staff at Aboriginal community health services and carers that are able to correctly fit child car seats.
 Child car seats are also made available to community members who need financial assistance.

 With Aboriginal Australians over-represented in NSW crash statistics, targeted road safety messages form an important part of the Koori Knockout weekend.